-This means that your term is extended, so you pay less each month (because you have spread the repayments over a longer period of time).
-It is important to note that your cost of credit will increase, as it will take you longer to clear your mortgage in full.
+This means that your mortgage term is extended.
+So, you pay less each month because you have spread the repayments over a longer period of time.
+The cost of your credit will increase if you extend your mortgage, as it will take you longer to pay your mortgage in full.
 Cost of credit is the difference between the amount that you borrow and the total amount that you will repay, including interest.

 - What age will you be when the mortgage expires?

 - Do you have a compulsory retirement age, or can you continue to work beyond retirement age?

 - If you retire before the mortgage has been paid off, will your pension or other income allow you to continue to pay the mortgage?

 - Are you clear on what happens due to the revised term?
 While you may be paying less each month, your cost of credit will increase over the extended mortgage term.

 This arrangement adds the arrears on to the outstanding mortgage balance.
 The increased mortgage balance is then paid over the remaining term of the mortgage.
 This may increase your monthly payments.
 This arrangement may be combined with a term extension so that your monthly payments are less.